AbdelrahmanNasser00/Book-Store/README.md

 ## Note: Project is under development process.

+## If you need to test project you can use this email (id:abdo@gmail.com,pass:123456) to login

 ## The Api developed by the best Backend Engineer [Alaa Eldeen](https://github.com/Alaa-Eldeen22), You can get Api from [here](https://github.com/Alaa-Eldeen22/bookstore-app).

 ---